Nuitka/Nuitka-website/doc/doc/roadmap.rst

    names and values would not be, depending on your choice!

 ******************************
- Features to be added for 1.1
+ Features to be added for 1.2
 ******************************

-[x] Get complex flask standalone examples to work.

-[ ] Add download updating for onefile on at least Windows.
+[ ] Add download updating for standalone as well, onefile for windows works.

 [ ] Document commercial file embedding publicly with examples.

 [ ] Document commercial Windows Service usage with examples.

-[x] Add support for executables in the onefile binary.
-Right now outside of Windows, the x-bit is lost.
+[ ] Document Yaml format with a series of postings with examples.

+[ ] Tuple unpacking for values that support indexing should be optimized.

 ******************************
- Features to be added for 1.2
+ Features to be added for 1.3
 ******************************

 [ ] Update for MinGW64 on Windows to use gcc 12.x based on.